guilhermeorcezi/todolist/README.md

 ## How to contribute
 - First leave a ⭐!
-- Fork the repositories in production as they are updated: <a href="https://github.com/guilhermeorcezi/todolist"> MonoRepo </a>;
+- Fork the repositories in production as they are updated: <a href="https://github.com/guilhermeorcezi/todolist"> MonoRepo;</a>
 - Create a branch with your feature: `git checkout -b my-feature`;
 - Commit your changes: `git commit -m 'feat: My new feature'`;
 - Push to your branch: `git push origin my-feature`.